 Where to eat: Dominique Ansel Bakery

-Where to Eat: The Cellar at Beecher’s
+Where to eat: The Smith

-- Take a Hop-on-Hop-off Bus Tour - You might enjoy long walks in winter, but snow might not be that friendly.
-In order to cover as much ground as possible while staying warm and to enjoy the scenic beauty of the city, take the Hop-on-Hop-off Bus Tour get down and up from wherever you like.
+• Take a hop-on-hop-off bus tour - You might enjoy long walks in winter, but snow might not be that friendly.
+In order to cover as much ground as possible while staying warm and to enjoy the scenic beauty of the city, take the hop-on-hop-off bus tour get down and up from wherever you like.

-- Days are smaller - A drawback of winters, daylight hours are fairly short.
+• Days are smaller - A drawback of winters, daylight hours are fairly short.
 Make sure you plan your visits and make your reservations beforehand so that you get to see more of the sun.

 FAQs